tarrade/proj_custom_ai_platform_notebook/doc/INSTRUCTION.md

   'custom-ai-platform-notebook'
   'custom-ai-platform-notebook-build-cache'
   in script/bucket_gcp/auto-shutdown-scrip.sh check/update the bucket name as above
- - in 'custom-ai-platform-notebook'upload the full folder 'scripts' (NOT scrip!)
+ - in 'custom-ai-platform-notebook'upload the full folder 'scripts' (NOT scrip, the one with 's' at the end!)

 ## Configure CloudBuild
 - go in GCP  CloudBuild